 The courtyard gardens and the Italian gardens were part of a later project though started fittingly in the year 2000 but it all started with those first tiny palm trees slipped into the shopping trolley one at a time!
 But this month it has been the emergence of those spring bulbs that have brought hope of the change in the season.

-I’ve taken a series of snaps over the month and I was surprised how far we had come on our season tide of change and I’ve added a few snippets of video which more than anything celebrates the return of the birdsong to the garden this month.
+I’ve taken a series of snaps over the month and I was surprised how far we had come on our season tide of change which more than anything celebrates the return of the birdsong to the garden this month.

 So here we have it February days in the garden at Ednovean Farm